en de

 Severe vitamin D deficiency may cause bone pain, heart problems, muscle spasms, and seizures.
 Low serum levels of this vitamin have also been associated with metabolic disorders and hypertension.

-Depleting your body of vitamin D just so you can gain weight isn’t a good idea, nor is it possible, assuming you go out every day in the sun.
+Depleting your body of vitamin D just so you can pile on a few pounds isn’t a good idea, nor is it possible, assuming you go out every day in the sun.

 Studies on rats found that vitamin A plays a role in regulating obesity and adipose tissue metabolism.
 Not getting enough vitamin A may impact fat cell regulation and hormone activity.